 What is a hand plane?

-Hand planes can be divided into three different types according to what materials they are made from: Wooden bodied, metal (most often cast iron) and hybrid (combination of the two.
+Hand planes can be divided into three different types according to what materials they are made from: Wooden bodied, metal (most often cast iron) and hybrid (a combination of the two).

 Wooden bodies are and were commonly made by beech and white birch because of its stability, toughness, and density.
 Apple, boxwood, ebony and lignum vitae are also used especially on premium models.